wh0th3h3llam1/PdfDing/README.md

 ![Demo gif](demo.gif)

 ## Installation
 PdfDing is designed to be run with container solutions like Docker.
-The Docker image is compatible with ARM platforms, so it can be run on a Raspberry Pi.
+The Docker image is compatible with ARM64 platforms, so it can be run on a Raspberry Pi 4.

 PdfDing uses an SQLite database by default.
 Alternatively PdfDing supports PostgreSQL.